Alight-Rw/-Full-Stack-Challenge/README.md

 # Alight Full-Stack-Challenge

-# Task Force FullStack Challenge (Javascript/Typescript)
+# FullStack Challenge (Javascript/Typescript) MERN

 * Create a full web application using the following stacks,
   Back-end: Use any Javascript or Type Javascript framework/library you are comfortable with (or any technology).